Ferdinand Porsche: Return to Stuttgart

-The Porsche family returned to Stuttgart in 1949 not knowing how to restart their business.
+The Porsche family returned to Stuttgart in 1949, not knowing how to restart their business.
 While the banks would not give them credit, as the company's plant was still under American embargo and could not serve as collateral, they did still possess considerable resources.
 So Ferry Porsche took one of the limited series 356 models from Gmünd and visited Volkswagen dealers to raise some orders.
 He asked the dealers to pay for the ordered cars in advance.

 The series production version made in Stuttgart had a steel body, welded to the central-tube platform chassis, instead of the aluminium body used in the initial limited Gmünd-made series.
-When Ferry Porsche resurrected the company he counted on series production figures of about 1,500.
+When Ferry Porsche resurrected the company, he counted on series production figures of about 1,500.
 More than 78,000 Porsche 356s were manufactured in the following 17 years.

 Porsche was later contracted by Volkswagen for additional consulting work and received a royalty on every Volkswagen Beetle manufactured.
 This provided Porsche with a comfortable income as more than 20 million Type I were built.

 In November 1950, Porsche visited the Wolfsburg Volkswagen factory for the first time since the end of World War II.
 Porsche spent his visit chatting with Volkswagen president Heinrich Nordhoff about the future of VW Beetles, which were already being produced in large numbers.

 A few weeks later, Porsche suffered a stroke.
-He did not fully recover, and died on 30 January 1951.
+He did not fully recover and died on 30 January 1951.

 In 1996, Porsche was inducted into the International Motorsports Hall of Fame and in 1999 posthumously won the award of Car Engineer of the Century.

-Views on labor
+Views on labour

-Porsche visited Henry Ford's operation in Detroit many times where he learned the importance of productivity.
-There he learned to monitor work.
+Porsche visited Henry Ford's operation in Detroit many times, where he learned the importance of productivity.
+There, he learned to monitor work.
 He was also surprised at how the workers and the managers treated each other as equals; even he, as a visiting dignitary, had to carry his own tray in the cafeteria and eat with the workers.

 The need to increase productivity became a primary interest of Porsche's.
-Conventional methods for increasing productivity included longer working hours, a faster rate of work, and new labour-saving techniques.
-Originally, the Volkswagen project was to be a collaboration of the existing German auto manufacturers, but they bowed out of the project, and a complete workforce was needed.
-The Volkswagen plant was completed in 1938 after Italian labour was brought in.
-Volkswagen, under Ferdinand Porsche, profited from forced labour.
-This included a large number of Soviets.
-By early 1945, German nationals only made up 10% of Volkswagen's workforce.
+Conventional methods for increasing productivity included longer working hours, a faster work rate, and new labor-saving techniques.
+Initially, the Volkswagen project was envisioned as a collaboration among existing German auto manufacturers; however, they withdrew from the project, necessitating a fresh approach with a new, comprehensive workforce.
+The Volkswagen plant was completed in 1938 after workers from Italy were brought in.
+Volkswagen, under Ferdinand Porsche, used and profited from forced labour.
+That included a large number of Soviets.
+By early 1945, German nationals comprised only 10% of Volkswagen's workforce.